-Enel is a multinational group based in Italy, a leading integrated player in the power and gas markets of Europe and Latin America, operating in 40 countries across 4 continents overseeing power generation from over 98 GW of net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km to serve approximately 61 million customers.
+Enel is Italy's largest power company and Europe’s second listed utility by installed capacity.
+It is a leading integrated player in the power and gas markets of Europe and Latin America, operating in 40 countries across 4 continents overseeing power generation from over 98 GW of net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km to serve around 61 million customers.

-In 2012, Enel posted revenues around 85 billion euros, EBITDA of, approximately, 17 billion euros and net ordinary income of around 3.5 billion euros.
-As of June 30th, 2013, the Group has nearly 74,000 employees and operates a wide range of hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
+In 2013, Enel posted revenues of around 80.5 billion euros, EBITDA of, approximately, 17 billion euros and net ordinary income of around 3.5 billion euros.
+As of December 31st, 2013, the Group has more than 71,000 employees and operates a wide range of hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
 Over 42% of the power generated by Enel last year was carbon free.

 Enel is strongly committed to renewable energy sources and to the research and development of new environmentally friendly technologies.
-Enel Green Power [EGP] is the Group's publicly listed Company dedicated to the growth and management of power generation from renewable energy, operating around 8.7 GW of net installed capacity relying on hydro, wind, geothermal, solar, biomass and co-generation sources in Europe and the Americas.
+Enel Green Power [EGP] is the Group's publicly listed Company dedicated to the growth and management of power generation from renewable energy, operating approximately 8.9 GW of net installed capacity relying on hydro, wind, geothermal, solar, biomass and co-generation sources in Europe and the Americas.

 After having completed its international expansion, Enel is now actively engaged in consolidating the acquired assets and further integrating its businesses.

-In Iberia, Enel owns 92.06% of Endesa’s share capital, the leading power company in Spain and Portugal with over 24 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to over 12 million customers.
-EGP operates approximately 1.9 GW of renewable plants in this region.
+In Iberia, Enel owns 92.06% of Endesa’s share capital, the leading power company in Spain and Portugal with over 24 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to more than 12 million customers.
+EGP operates 1.9 GW of renewable plants in this region.

-In Europe, Enel is also present in Slovakia, where it owns 66% of Slovenské Elektrárne, the largest electricity generator in the country and the second-largest in Central and Eastern Europe, with a generation capacity of 5.4 GW.
+In Europe, Enel is also present in Slovakia, where it owns 66% of Slovenské Elektrárne, the largest electricity generator in the country and the second-largest in Central and Eastern Europe, with a generation capacity of around 5.4 GW.
 In France, Enel is active in electricity and gas supply as well as in renewable generation.
 In Romania, the Group serves 2.7 million customers through its distribution network.
 In Romania as well as in Greece, EGP owns and operates renewable generation plants.
-In Russia, Enel is a vertically integrated operator from upstream gas, where Enel operates natural gas fields through SeverEnergia (a consortium in which Enel holds 19.6%) to generation, where Enel OGK-5 owns more than 9 GW of thermal capacity, and retail, where Enel owns 49.5% of RusEnergoSbyt, one of the largest independent suppliers in the country.
+In Russia, Enel operates in the generation sector, where its subsidiary Enel OGK-5 owns more than 9 GW of thermal capacity, as well as in the retail sector, where Enel owns 49.5% of RusEnergoSbyt, one of the largest independent suppliers in the country.

-In Latin America, through Endesa and its subsidiaries in 5 countries, the Enel Group is the largest private player with more than 16 GW of installed capacity from thermal, hydro and other renewable power plants, and serving more than 14 million customers.
-In the generation sector, Endesa owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 5.9 GW in Chile, 2.9 GW in Colombia and 1.7 GW in Peru.
+In Latin America, through Endesa and its subsidiaries in 5 countries, the Enel Group is the largest private player with more than 17 GW of installed capacity from thermal, hydro and other renewable power plants, and serving 14.4 million customers.
+In the generation sector, Endesa owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 5.9 GW in Chile, 2.9 GW in Colombia and 1.8 GW in Peru.
 In the distribution sector, the Group is present in the state of Cearà in Brazil and in five of the largest cities in South America: Rio de Janeiro, Bogota, Buenos Aires, Santiago de Chile and Lima.
 In the transmission sector, Endesa operates an interconnection power line between Brazil and Argentina.
-Chile and Brazil, along with Costa Rica, Guatemala, Panama, El Salvador and Mexico host 0.9 GW of wind and hydroelectric plants operated by EGP Latin America.
+Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host over 1 GW of wind and hydroelectric plants operated by EGP Latin America.

 In North America EGP North America owns and operates more than 1.6 GW of hydroelectric, geothermal, wind, solar and biomass power plants.